Bladetrain3r/CPAF/GeminiStruct/Docs/README.md

 - **Test-Driven Development:** Utilizing diverse test cases across biological, artificial, and social domains, CPAF ensures the universality and applicability of its constructs.
 - **Recursion and Emergence:** The framework models cognition as a hierarchical system, highlighting how complex behaviors emerge from simple interactions.
 - **Interdependent Concepts:** CPAF's core concepts, including null state, system, entity, information, deviation, and interaction, are intricately linked, providing a holistic view of cognitive systems' dynamics.
+- **Focus on change:** Measuring the direction of change for a system, over specific predictions where imperfect information may render such impossible.

 ### Goals